a145789/vtouchDir/README.md

 }

 // use
-import vTouchDir, { Direction } from "vtouchdir"
+import vTouchdir, { Direction } from "vtouchdir"
 ```